psypherion/porndl/README.md

 ## Features

+- V 0.01 :
        - Extracts video download links from specified web pages.
        - Downloads videos using `curl`, supporting various video formats.
        - Simple command-line interface for ease of use.
+- V 0.02 :
+       - Now supports Windows(untested) and Linux (both arch & debian)
+       - added curlSetup.py for automating curl download and installation
+- V 0.03 (**probable features**)
+       - Playlist Downloader
+       - Download History Log

 ## Files

 - `requirements.txt`: Lists the Python dependencies required for the project.
 - `spnkgbng.py`: Contains the `VideoDownloader` class which handles the extraction and downloading of videos.
 - `main.py`: The main script that prompts the user for a video URL and initiates the download process.
+- `curlSetup.py` : Contains `curlDownloader` class which handles the curl download and installation for various system. (added in version 0.02)

 ## Installation